Blaze2216/java-learning-journey/01-basics/README.md

 5. `Scanner` class is used to read user input from console
 6. Always close Scanner objects to free up system resources
 7. `nextLine()` reads an entire line including spaces
+8. `nextInt()` reads integer values from user input
+9. Variable swapping requires a temporary variable to avoid data loss
+10. Multiple inputs can be read sequentially with Scanner methods